mautic/mautic/README.md

 (Note that if you are accessing Mautic through the dev environment (via index_dev.php), you would need to add the <code>--env=dev</code> from the command).

+### Vendors

+Run `composer install` to ensure new vendors are installed and/or existing upgraded.

 ### Database Schema

 Before running these commands, please make a backup of your database.